linkerd/website/linkerd.io/content/2/features/traffic-split.md

 Linkerd's traffic split functionality allows you to dynamically shift arbitrary portions of traffic destined for a Kubernetes service to a different destination service.
-This feature can be used to to implement sophisticated rollout strategies such as [canary deployments](https://martinfowler.com/bliki/CanaryRelease.html) and [blue/green deployments](https://martinfowler.com/bliki/BlueGreenDeployment.html), for
+This feature can be used to implement sophisticated rollout strategies such as [canary deployments](https://martinfowler.com/bliki/CanaryRelease.html) and [blue/green deployments](https://martinfowler.com/bliki/BlueGreenDeployment.html), for